abdelrahman18036/library-inventory-team3/README.md

    terraform apply
    ```

-   This will set up the necessary infrastructure on AWS, including an EKS cluster for deploying the application.
+   This command will set up the necessary infrastructure on AWS, including an EKS cluster for deploying the application.

 ### CI/CD with Jenkins